Menu: History

 A lighted display board-style menu outside a French Kebab restaurant.

 Menus, as lists of prepared foods, have been discovered dating back to the Song dynasty in China.
 In the larger cities of the time, merchants found a way to cater to busy customers who had little time or energy to prepare an evening meal.
 The variation in Chinese cuisine from different regions led caterers to create a list or menu for their patrons.

 The word "menu", like much of the terminology of cuisine, is French in origin.
 It ultimately derives from Latin "minutus", something made small; in French, it came to be applied to a detailed list or résumé of any kind.
 The original menus that offered consumers choices were prepared on a small chalkboard, in French a carte; so foods chosen from a bill of fare are described as "à la carte", "according to the board".

-The earliest European menus, several of which survive from 1751 onwards, appear to have been for the relatively intimate and informal soupers intimes ("intimate suppers") given by King Louis XV of France at the Château de Choisy for between 31 and 36 guests.
+The earliest European menus, several of which survive from 1751 onwards, appear to have been for the relatively intimate and informal soupers intimes ("intimate suppers") given by King Louis XV at the Château de Choisy for between 31 and 36 guests.
 Several seem to have been placed on the table, listing four courses, each with several dishes, plus dessert.

 During the second half of the 18th century, and especially after the French Revolution in 1789, they spread to restaurants.
 Before then, eating establishments or tables d'hôte served dishes chosen by the chef or proprietors.
 Customers ate what the house was serving that day, as in contemporary banquets or buffets, and meals were served from a common table.
 The establishment of restaurants and restaurant menus allowed customers to choose from a list of unseen dishes, which were produced to order according to the customer's selection.
 A table d'hôte establishment charged its customers a fixed price; the menu allowed customers to spend as much or as little money as they chose.